bhattsameer/NumSpy-older/README.md

-Note: new Numspy package is buit using python3 and available to install using pip check below link to go to new version of numspy.
+Note: New Numspy project is built using python3 and available to install using pip check below link to go to new version of numspy.
 </br>
 <a href="https://github.com/bhattsameer/numspy">Numspy-0.1</a></br>